victor-gil-sepulveda/pyProCT/README.md

     - J quality function: Cai Xiaoyan Proceedings of the 27th Chinese Control Conference
     - Metastability function (Q) in Chodera et al. J. Chem.
 Phys.
 126 155101 2007 .
     - Improve separation quality functions.
     - New standard separation ICVs (require inmutable prototypes)

-	    ```
+		>
-	    Separation, the clusters themselves should be widely spaced.
+	    >Separation, the clusters themselves should be widely spaced.
 There are three common approaches measuring the distance between two different clusters:
-	    -  Single linkage: It measures the distance between the closest members of the clusters.
+	    >-  Single linkage: It measures the distance between the closest members of the clusters.
-	    -  Complete linkage: It measures the distance between the most distant members.
+	    >-  Complete linkage: It measures the distance between the most distant members.
-	    - Comparison of centroids: It measures the distance between the centers of the clusters.
+	    >- Comparison of centroids: It measures the distance between the centers of the clusters.
-	    ```

 - New features:
     - Refine noise in DBSCAN
     - Refine a preselected cluster (e.g "noise"), or "heterogeneous".